Nonparametric Variable Screening with Optimal Decision Stumps: Introduction

 \subsection{Mean decrease in impurity}

 An attractive feature specific to CART methodology is that one can compute, essentially for free, measures of variable importance (or influence) using the optimal splitting variables and their corresponding impurities.
-The canonical CART-based variable importance measure is the Mean Decrease in Impurity (MDI) \citep[Section 8.1]{friedman2001greedy}, \citep[Section 5.3.4]{breiman1984}, \citep[Sections 10.13.1 \& 15.3.2]{hastie2009elements}, which calculates an importance score for a variable by summing the weighted impurity reductions over all non-terminal nodes split with that variable, averaged over all trees in the ensemble.
+The canonical CART-based variable importance measure is the Mean Decrease in Impurity (MDI) \citep[Section 8.1]{friedman2001greedy}, \citep[Section 5.3.4]{breiman1984}, \citep[Sections 10.13.1 \& 15.3.2]{hastie2009elements}, which calculates an importance score for a variable by summing the largest impurity reductions (weighted by the fraction of samples in the node) over all non-terminal nodes split with that variable, averaged over all trees in the ensemble.
 Another commonly used and sometimes more accurate measure is the Mean Decrease in Accuracy (MDA) or permutation importance measure, defined as the average difference in out-of-bag errors before and after randomly permuting the data values of a variable in out-of-bag samples over all trees in the ensemble \citep{breiman2001}.
 However, from a computational perspective, MDI is preferable to MDA since it can be computed as each tree is grown with no additional cost.
 While we view the analysis of MDA as an important endeavor, it is outside the scope of the present paper and therefore not our current focus.

-Note that in general, MDI and MDA may not necessarily be derived from accurate tree based predictors—which can occur with CART and random forests.
-On the other hand, as we show in this paper, tree based variable importance measures can still have good variable selection performance even though the underlying tree model may be a poor predictor of the data generating process.
+In contrast to the aforementioned variable selection procedures like SIS, NIS, Lasso, and SPAM, except for a few papers, little is known about the finite sample performance of MDI.
+Theoretical results are mainly limited to the asymptotic, fixed dimensional data setting and to showing what would be expected from a reasonable measure of variable importance.
+For example, it is shown in \citep{louppe2013understanding} that the MDI importance of a categorical variable (in an asymptotic data and ensemble size setting) is zero precisely when the variable is irrelevant, and that the MDI importance for relevant variables remains unchanged if irrelevant variables are removed or added.